GroupRAG: Cognitively Inspired Group-Aware Retrieval and Reasoning via Knowledge-Driven Problem Structuring: Introduction

-\item We reformulate conventional Chain-of-Thought reasoning from a single linear chain or divergent tree into a convergent reasoning net, in which inference is initiated from multiple grouped reasoning roots, augmented with group-specific retrieval, and progressively integrated into a coherent global conclusion.
+\item We reformulate conventional Chain-of-Thought reasoning from a single linear chain or divergent tree into a convergent reasoning net, where inference is initiated from multiple grouped reasoning roots, augmented with group-specific retrieval, and progressively integrated into a coherent global conclusion.

-\item We demonstrate that GroupRAG consistently outperforms a wide range of RAG-based and CoT-based methods on knowledge-intensive medical question answering, providing empirical evidence that explicit problem structuring—rather than longer reasoning chains alone—is critical for robust real-world reasoning.
+\item We demonstrate that GroupRAG outperforms multiple RAG-based and CoT-based methods on knowledge-intensive medical and legal question answering, showing that explicit problem structuring is critical for robust real-world reasoning.

 \end{itemize}